drand/drand-docs/blog/2023-10-16-quicknet-is-live.md

 ## Get Started 🚀

-For developers and users eager to dive into the new `quicknet` drand network, our [official documentation](https://drand.love/developer/) provides detailed resources about using drand relays and beacons.
+For developers and users eager to dive into the new `quicknet` drand network, our [official documentation](/docs/dev-guide/00-Getting-started-devs.md) provides detailed resources about using drand relays and beacons.

-We also have a blog post about “[drand for beginners](https://drand.love/blog/2023/06/02/drand-explainer/)” that’s packed with useful information and another one about [using drand on-chain](https://drand.love/blog/2023/03/16/draffle/) with a demo lottery use-case running on the Filecoin Virtual Machine.
+We also have a blog post about "[drand for beginners](/blog/2023-06-02-drand-explainer.md) that's packed with useful information and another one about [using drand on-chain](/blog/2023-03-15-draffle.md) with a demo lottery use-case running on the Filecoin Virtual Machine.

 ## G1 - G2 Swap